This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 Satellite Navigation

 There are hundreds, if not thousands, of motorhome routes through Europe.
-Make sure you have a motorhome sat nav that has European mapping, or use a satellite navigation app such as Google Maps, CoPilot and Maps.me
+Make sure you have a motorhome sat nav that has European mapping, or use a satellite navigation app such as Google Maps and Maps.me, or CoPilot and Sygic, both of which allow you to configure your vehicle weight and size.

 Dash Cam

-Be aware that dashcams are illegal in Portugal and Austria due to their privacy law surrounding filming people in public.
+Be aware that dashcams are illegal in Portugal and Austria due to their privacy laws surrounding filming people in public.

 Toll Roads in Europe